-MOSCOW BLOG - Russian sanctions: assessing the damage
+MOSCOW BLOG – Russian sanctions: assessing the damage

 That is politically dangerous for Putin, who has clearly underestimated the resolve, unity and severity of the response by the West to his hardball tactics in Ukraine.
 There is a possibility of a palace coup, although given all the time and effort Putin has invested into cultivating the FSB I think that is very unlikely.
 (The Americans are saying Putin has brain cancer, but I’m sceptical of this too.)

 The bedrock of Putin’s popularity is that he ended the chaos of the 90s and brought stability and prosperity to most Russians.
 Moscow was recently voted one of the three most liveable cities in the world.
 Given he has suddenly returned Russia to the 90s his support will evaporate.
 That doesn't mean he will go.
 Belarus' President Alexander Lukashenko shows that if you maintain the support of the security services then you can stay in power indefinitely.
 But to do that he will have to go even further down the road of repression and authoritarianism than he already has.
-The Kremlin is, as I type, already rolling out even harsher repressions and has shut down two of the last liberal media outlets Ekho Moscow and TV Dozhd for daring to report objectively on the Ukraine conflict.
+The Kremlin is, as I type, already rolling out even harsher repressions and has shut down two of the last liberal media outlets, Ekho Moscow and TV Dozhd, for daring to report objectively on the Ukraine conflict.

 I’m painting an extremely black picture here and we are only three days into this crisis.
 It’s always darkest before the dawn and it may not be quite as bad as this.
 However, I have personally lived through five of the last six big crises (I missed 1991) and I have a strong impression that, in the classic stock market adage, “this time it’s different” – but in a bad way.